Mad Max (2015 video game): Development

 A video game set in the Mad Max universe was mentioned by franchise creator George Miller in a 2008 interview.
 Miller joined God of War II director Cory Barlog to develop the game after Barlog left Sony Computer Entertainment.
 The project was originally intended as a tie-in with a Mad Max animated film which would be released simultaneously.
 The film's production was suspended to allow adequate production time for the game.
 After Barlog announced in 2008 that a publisher for the game was being sought, no further information about the project was forthcoming.
 In 2010, Barlog was a consultant for Avalanche Studios, leaving in 2012 for Crystal Dynamics.
-A Fury Road tie-in video game was in development by Interplay Entertainment, but was scrapped when Electronic Arts acquired the franchise's video-game rights for $20 million.
+A Mad Max: Fury Road tie-in video game was in development by Interplay Entertainment, but was scrapped when Electronic Arts acquired the franchise's video-game rights for $20 million.

-On 14 February 2013, a blurry screenshot of the game was released by Avalanche Studios founder and CEO Christofer Sundberg.
-The game was announced at Electronic Entertainment Expo 2013 on 10 June at Sony's press conference, with a scheduled 2014 release for PlayStation 3, PlayStation 4, Windows, Xbox 360, and Xbox One.
-Although Sundberg said during the expo that Miller and Barlog's project was not the Mad Max game announced by Avalanche, he later said that Barlog had worked on a Mad Max game at Avalanche.
-Despite the unclear relationship between the projects, according to the game's design director, Miller had collaborated with Avalanche during the game's pre-production in mid-2011.
-Despite having Miller to offer input, Warner Bros. was inclined to give much creative freedom to Avalanche.
-Full production of the game began before May 2012.